 This initiative aims at banning all avoidable single-use waste associated with our onsite catering operations.
 All single use catering items were replaced with reusable ones.
 Only in exceptional cases, these were replaced with more sustainable single-use options and charged at an extra fee to promote behavioral change among staff and visitors.
-This initiative is expected to prevent nearly 9 tons of waste annually by rethinking our way of working.
+This initiative has been preventing nearly 9 tons of waste annually by rethinking our way of working.

 It’s lunch time, let’s take a break from pollution too!
-The UN Compound in Bangkok launched a new energy saving campaign to reduce its footprint by automatically switching off office lights during lunch time.
+The UN Compound in Bangkok launched a new energy saving campaign to reduce its footprint by automatically switching off office lights during lunchtime.
 This initiative prevents around 90 tons of CO2 in a year and saves the amount of electricity averagely needed to power 280 households in Thailand.

 October/November 2018: Plants with advanced air filtering properties were planted in our gardens and information on their properties made visible to staff and visitors to share greening tips for their homes.